loicdemailly-source/ft_printf/README.md

 This project aims to recreate a function with behavior similar to that of the original printf function.

-For use this function you need to use make to compile it.
+For use this function you need to use make to create libftprinf.a and compile them together.

 This project aims to recreate a function with behavior similar to that of the original printf function.